teamrevlo/RevloAPI/examples/songrequests/README.md

 ```
 * Deploy [Nightbot](https://beta.nightbot.tv) on your channel.
 * Enable the `!songs` command on Nightbot & restrict it to moderators only.
 * Retrieve your OAuth token.
-You can generate one with this [TwitchApp](https://twitchapps.com/).
+You can generate one with this [Twitch Chat Oauth Generator](http://twitchapps.com/tmi/).
 * Make a copy of config.sample.ini in the same folder with the filename `config.ini`.
 Your config.ini file should look something like this:
 ```
 [revlo]